moveslikejaekyu/Graduation-Project/README.md

 # Graduation-Project

 ### 1. Project's Topic
-     -> Develop model for predicting Gentrification with big-data &amp; spatial analysis
+     -> Develop model for predicting Gentrification with big-data & spatial analysis

 ### 2. Definition of Gentrification